-Monroe County’s Seneca Park Zoo is located in
+Monroe County’s Seneca Park Zoo occupies approximately

 expansion project includes the addition of the Cold Asia and Savannah’s of

-the animals to climb and explore the way they would in the wild.
+With a distinctive elevation, the Cold Asia Exhibit provides habitat for Red Pandas and Snow Leopards, allowing the animals to climb and explore the way they would in the wild.
 Other design

 features include a window looking into the Snow Leopard exhibit and an open

 viewing point for the Red Pandas, enhancing the overall visitor experience.

 exhibit spans five acres and introduces Masai giraffes, plains zebras, and

 ostriches to outdoor exhibits, as well as new outdoor quarters for Bill the Rhino.
 Inside the new building, visitors can peek at the naked mole